ministryofjustice/cloud-platform-cluster-backup-checker/README.md

 # Cluster backup checker

-All clusters managed by Cloud Platform have a snapshot lifecycle policy.
-This policy takes a snapshot of all volumes tagged with *'master'*.
+All kubernetes clusters managed by Cloud Platform have a data lifecycle policy.
+This policy takes a [snapshot of all etcd master node volumes](https://kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/#backing-up-an-etcd-cluster) which are tagged with *'k8s.io/role/master:1'*.

 This Ruby script checks that there has been a recent snapshot and will send a slack notification if there has not been one.